 I sold bonds and I have the funding.
 Great.
 Now, when and how do I pay the interest?

 The money is automatically deducted at UTC midnight.

 I am buying bonds, what's the guarantee that the bond issuing company will pay the interest?
 Well, there's no guarantee.
 Interest is deducted automatically given the bond issuing company has sufficient money.
 But if the player stops playing, resets or deletes the account, the bonds may be called at 75% value.
 However, this is also not guaranteed.
 It's called a bad investment, see 'Insolvency' below.

 Simcompanies has its own rating agency that assigns ratings to companies based on their standing.
 You can use the assigned ratings as a pointer to determine the level of risk when investing in bonds.

 Bond interests are deducted in the order the bonds were sold.
 If your company budget does not allow interest deduction at UTC midnight, the missing payment is recorded and is paid at the next UTC midnight together with the new interest payment.

 If the missed interest payments add up to 5 times daily interest deduction (missing 5 payments in a row), bankruptcy proceedings start.
-Buildings are leveled down until the 75% of bonds value is recovered, the bonds are then called at this value and part of the investment is recovered by the investor.
+Buildings are leveled down until percentage of bonds value is recovered, the bonds are then called at this value and part of the investment is recovered by the investor.

-If the company that issued bonds is reset/deleted, the same bankruptcy proceedings are executed right before the reset/deletion, possibly giving 75% of the bonds value back to the bond owners.
+If the company that issued bonds is reset/deleted, the same bankruptcy proceedings are executed right before the reset/deletion, possibly giving some percentage of the bonds value back to the bond owners.
 If the company that bought your bonds is reset/deleted the bonds are transferred to NPC and you still need to pay the interest or can call the bond.